 The uSDR prototype will be based on off the shelf modules and will end up in a Teco 1500 enclosure.
-It may serve as a test environment for the realization of a more integrated implementation on the longer term.
+It mainly serves as a test and experimentation environment, possible basis for a more integrated implementation on the longer term.
 However, the modularity of the prototype is good for experimentation, since it allows to swap out certain functions of the system that do not function appropriately.
+The largest part of the functionality is realized in software.